 Your saved filters will appear, with your current default filter identified with a green star.

-If you are part of a managing organisation and wish to only see individuals associated with specific clubs (e.g. clubs in a specific region), this filter will allow you to specify which clubs you want included.
+If you are part of a managing organisation and you want to only see individuals associated with specific clubs (e.g. clubs in a specific region), the 'Organisation' filter will allow you to specify which clubs you want included.
 This can include organisations sharing their forms directly with your organisation.
 Should you wish to include all organisations in your filter (including your own), simply leave this option blank.

 Sometimes there can be a large number of forms relating to a given season.
 To help you find forms in a specific area, the "Folder" filter can limit your options to forms within specific folders.
 If you do not select a folder, you will have access to all forms for a given season.